 Embryo culture

 Intracytoplasmic sperm injection (ICSI) was performed on the matured oocytes approximately 39 to 41 hours after hCG or agonist injection.
-Following the fertilization, embryos were placed in the Benchtop (G310, K-system, Denmark) incubator at 37oC with CO2 and 5% O2.
+Following the fertilization, embryos were placed in the Benchtop (G310, K-system, Denmark) incubator at 37C with CO and 5% O.

 Fertilization and cleavage-stage embryo evaluation